mrpeterhanley/My-Movie-Search/README.md

 # 🎥 My-Movie Search 🎥

-This project was built using React, following James Q Quick's Scrimba Tutorial "Build a React Movie Search App" https://scrimba.com/course/greactmovie/
+This project was built using React, built with skills I learnt from taking James Q Quick's React tutorial on Scrimba: "Build a React Movie Search App" https://scrimba.com/course/greactmovie/